yealee925/Brute-Force-Lab/README.md

    ![image](https://github.com/user-attachments/assets/585d971e-8d60-4c44-923c-8685be3e78fb)
 8. Now type **cat secret.txt** to see the contents of the file which appears to have a password that was unintentionally copied to the FTP server
-9. Check to see if the contents could be the password to the root account by typing **ssh root@10.10.177.161**
+9. Check to see if the contents could be the password to the root account by typing **ssh root@10.10.177.161** and inputting the password that was found earlier

    ![image](https://github.com/user-attachments/assets/00232fee-d5aa-4ad3-b0c0-1b3f28630992)